Ride the Ducks of Seattle opened with a Duck and a dream.

 Isaac grew up loving cars.
 “I was working on customizing my bike when I was about 10 and started working on cars when I was 12.
 It seems like all of my uncles were ‘car guys’ and my grandfather was a school bus mechanic for Renton School District, so becoming a mechanic was kind of inevitable.
 Building and repairing things makes me happy; it’s in my blood.”

 Isaac is continually learning and expanding his knowledge to improve his skills.
-Through his work at Ride the Ducks of Seattle, he has earned an ASE Med/Heavy Duty Master Mechanic certification, as well as his Federal Brake Inspector Qualification.
-As Shop Foreman, he is focused on not only becoming a knowledgeable mechanic, but also a great manager.
+He is an ASE Med/Heavy Duty Master Mechanic amongst many other certifications including the Federal Brake Inspector Certification.
+As Shop Foreman, he focused on not only becoming a knowledgeable mechanic, but also a great manager, training that serves him well in his recent promotion to Director of Maintenance.
 His role at Ride the Ducks is to ensure that our fleet is fully-operational to meet the needs of our business.
-During the winter, he is an integral part of completing our United State Coast Guard COIs and annual DOT inspections.
-He directly manages our seven full-time mechanics to ensure that workloads are balanced and preventative maintenance is completed regularly.
+During the off-season, he is an integral part of completing our United State Coast Guard COIs and annual DOT inspections.
+He directly manages our full-time mechanics to ensure that workloads are balanced and preventative maintenance is completed on schedule.

 Isaac was born and raised in the greater Seattle area.
 He likes to stay busy, living by lyrics from Tom Petty’s Mary Jane’s Last Dance, “You never slow down, you never grow old.”
-When not at work, you can most likely find him in his shop working on his hot rod, dirt bike, wood working or spending time with his wife Annie and their two Corgis; Petey and Lola.
-He and his wife are expecting their first child in February of 2017.
+When not at work, you can most likely find him spending time with his wife, two kids and his dog or in his shop working on his custom cars.